INTL Mentorship Program

 Eligibility:

-• Mentees are emerging leaders have been involved in International Education for less than 7 years.
+• Mentees are emerging leaders who have been involved in international education for less than 7 years.

-• Members who have been involved in International Education for 4-7 years may participate as both a mentor and/or a mentee.
+• Members involved in international education for 4-7 years may participate as mentors and/or mentees.

 • Available to individuals at CBIE Member Institutions.